MBABHISHEK/jss-stu-Machine-Learning-lab/README.md

 # jss-stu-Machine-Learning-lab

+## Simple Python Program

-Simple python program using conditional statements, looping , performing operations such as Insert , Update, Delete, Display, Sorting and searching on Datatypes like List, Tuple, Set, Dictionary.
+This program showcases the usage of conditional statements, looping, and various operations on different data types such as List, Tuple, Set, and Dictionary.
+It includes functionalities like Insert, Update, Delete, Display, Sorting, and Searching.

-3
+## Visualizing n-dimensional Data

-2 Visualize the n-dimensional data using Scatter plots, box plot, heat maps, contour plots, 3D surface plots using python packages.
+This section demonstrates how to visualize n-dimensional data using Python packages.
+It includes examples of Scatter plots, Box plots, Heat maps, Contour plots, and 3D surface plots.

-3
-3 a) Write a program to implement the Best First Search(BFS) algorithm.
-b) Write a program to implement the A* algorithm.
-3
-4 Write a program to implement Min-Max algorithm and Alpha-beta pruning algorithm.
-3
+## Best First Search (BFS) and A* Algorithm

+This section provides implementations of the Best First Search (BFS) and A* algorithms.

+## Min-Max Algorithm and Alpha-Beta Pruning

+Here, you can find implementations of the Min-Max algorithm and Alpha-Beta pruning.

+## Naive Bayes Classifier

-5 Write a program to develop the Naive Bayes classifier for the k values as 3,5,7 based on split up of training and testing dataset as 90-10, 70-30 and leave-one-out on,
+Implementations of the Naive Bayes classifier for different values of k (3, 5, 7) are provided.
+It includes split-up scenarios of training and testing datasets as 90-10, 70-30, and leave-one-out.
+Datasets used are Iris and Titanic.

-a) Iris dataset
-b) Titanic dataset
-3
+## KNN Classifier

-6 Write a program to develop the KNN classifier for the k values as 3,5,7 based on split up of training and testing dataset as 90-10, 70-30 and leave one-out on,
+This section contains implementations of the KNN classifier for different values of k (3, 5, 7).
+It includes split-up scenarios of training and testing datasets as 90-10, 70-30, and leave-one-out.
+Datasets used are Glass and Fruit, utilizing different distance metrics like Euclidean and Manhattan distance.

-a) Glass dataset
-b) Fruit dataset
-using the different distance metrics like Euclidean and Manhattan distance.
-3
+## Decision Tree Classifier

-7 Write a program to develop a decision tree classifier based on weather forecasting dataset.
+Here, you'll find an implementation of a decision tree classifier based on a weather forecasting dataset.

-3
+## Unsupervised K-means Clustering

+An implementation of unsupervised K-means clustering techniques is provided.

+## Agglomerative Clustering

-8 Write a program to perform unsupervised K-means clustering techniques 3 9 Write a program to perform agglomerative clustering based on single linkage, complete-linkage criteria
+Implementations of agglomerative clustering based on single linkage and complete linkage criteria are presented.

-3
-10 Write a program to develop Principal Component Analysis(PCA) and Linear Discriminant Analysis(LDA) algorithms.
+## Principal Component Analysis (PCA) and Linear Discriminant Analysis (LDA)

-3
+This section includes implementations of PCA and LDA algorithms.

+## Single Layer Perceptron

-11 Write a Program to develop simple single layer perceptron to implement AND, OR Boolean functions.
+A program to develop a simple single-layer perceptron to implement AND, OR Boolean functions.

-3
+## Multi-layer Perceptron

-12 Write a program to develop Multi-layer perceptron to implement AND NOT, XOR Boolean functions.
+A program to develop a multi-layer perceptron to implement AND NOT, XOR Boolean functions.